-Fall fairs are in full swing, but for me the season doesn’t start until the Norfolk County Fair and Horse Show begins.
+Fall fairs are in full swing when the leaves start to fall, but for me the season doesn’t begin until the Norfolk County Fair and Horse Show begins.
 Why?
 Horse shows – both English and Western – are a focus!

 I can sit for hours and watch horses jump obstacles or walk, trot and canter in circles during flat classes, Why?
 I have no idea.
 But I love to and this year watching was made much easier thanks to sun and (almost) t-shirt temperatures.

 Prior days of dry weather also kept the ground safe (unlike previous years), and the newly constructed and re-configured rings keep both competitors and spectators safer.
 Thick new sand and jumps helped too.

 - Equestrian Hunter Jumping runs Wednesday, 9 am to 2pm

 - Equestrian Show Jumping runs Thursday, 9 am to early afternoon.

 - For Western fans, Western Competitions start Sunday at 9 am (along with a miniature horse show at 9:30);